CSALabsAutomation/azure-databricks/steps/03_construction-of-bronze-layer/documentation.md

       ![kvSecretCreate](./assets/14c-kv_secret_create.jpg "Kv Secret Create")

-11. Go to your resource group and open the **Databricks Workspace** which goes by the name {databricks-{randomstring}}
+11. Go to your resource group and open the **Databricks Workspace** which goes by the name {databricks-{randomstring}}.
-13. Edit the URL of the workspace as ``https://adb.......azuredatabricks.net/#secrets/createScope``
+13. Edit the URL of the workspace as ``https://adb.......azuredatabricks.net/#secrets/createScope``.

     ![dbUrl](./assets/15c-db_url.jpg "Db Url")